 Now that I am retired, I am pursuing my "Dream Job" of sail cruising and sailing instruction.
-I had been doing the cruising and instruction on a limited basis for more than 8 years.
-This year is our 4th year in business as Sail Peoria.
+I had been doing the cruising and instruction on a limited basis for more than 9 years.
+This year is my 5th year in business as Sail Peoria.
 We are blessed to have had tremendous success with all 5 Star reviews!

 Give me a call and let me introduce you to the exciting world of sailing!

 More than 36 years of boating experience of all types